ucsb-cs148-f21/project-t11-typingtest/team/retrospectives/RETRO_03.md

 * Update our kanban board more often so we can know what everyone is working on.
 * Think about more functionalities and prioritize the most feasible one.
 * Communicate more about the difficulties we are facing
+* Study more about the fundamentals of how React and JavaScript work